tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 # Packaging
-Each of the 7,932 zip files contains 1,000 PDF files -- except the last, obviously (see also the [Errata](errata) section below).
+With a few exceptions, each of the 7,933 zip files contains 1,000 PDF files (see the [Errata](errata) section below).
-We have removed duplicates (based on SHA-256 hash of the PDF file) -- there are 8.3 million URLs for which we have a PDF file, and there are 7.9 million unique PDF files.
+We have removed duplicates (based on the SHA-256 hash of each PDF file) -- there are 8.3 million URLs for which we have a PDF file, and there are 7.9 million unique PDF files.
 All files are named using a 7-digit number with a `.pdf` extension (e.g. `0000000.pdf`, `0000001.pdf` through `7932877.pdf`) -- the file number is arbitrary in this corpus.
 Each zip file is around slightly more than 1 GB.
 Uncompressed, the entire corpus takes up nearly 8 TB.